 She began doing yoga and meditating daily.
 She acknowledges having spent 10 years learning to love herself as part of her healing process.

 "I feel like I'm getting my life back; I did not think I would be doing music again.
-I've felt that I'm a phoenix rising, burned down to an ash and then coming through that forest fire healthier and stronger than ever before," she told the media provider.
+I've felt that I'm a phoenix rising, burned down to an ash and then coming through that forest fire healthier and stronger than ever before," she says.

 She was way ahead of the curve in recognizing the role that endocrine disruptors play in adversely affecting our health, such as Grave's disease.